BarbyKelly/blog/README.md

 # Acknowledgements

-- Developer is grateful for any guidance and support provided by her family and friends, mentor, facilitator, tutors, Slack members, and Django project related content creators
+- Developer is grateful for any guidance and support provided by her family and friends, mentor, facilitator, tutors, Slack members, and
+  online content creators.

+- Due to circumstances and time constraint, the project is not fully finished as required:
+  - missing ERD
+  - personalised model, Suggest, is not displaying on the website (only available on Django)
+  - Resources app is supposed to have a wave image/video on top of the page
+  - all of the resources links should be displaying their own images/websites
+  - not enough testing done
+  - there are probably bugs that the developer has not found yet

 [Back to the overview](#content)